Undergraduate and Precollege Programs

 1. Bachelor of Arts in Liberal Studies Degree Program

-The Bachelor of Arts in Liberal Studies was designed for non-traditional students interested in a values-based interdisciplinary education.
-The program helps students build a multidimensional understanding of a complex world.
-The Core Area curriculum brings together work from a variety of integrated disciplines in the areas of Culture, Humanities, Natural Sciences, Philosophy, Social Sciences, and Writing.
+The Core Area curriculum in the on-campus program brings together work from a variety of integrated disciplines in the areas of Culture, Humanities, Natural Sciences, Philosophy, Social Sciences, and Writing.
 Additionally, students choose one or more of the following concentrations: Business and Entrepreneurship, Humanities, Individualized Study, International Relations, Professional Media and Communication.

 Admissions

-The program is designed to meet the unique needs of working adults.
-Students can complete their entire degree part-time and without ever setting foot in a classroom during traditional working hours.
 Acceptance to the Bachelor of Arts in Liberal Studies program does not guarantee or imply acceptance into another undergraduate program within the School or University.
 Students admitted to the program who wish to transfer to one of the four undergraduate schools must apply through the Office of Undergraduate Admissions.

 A student is officially admitted to the program when a notice of acceptance has been received and registration has been completed.
-All new students are encouraged to attend New Student Orientation and register online through MyAccess prior to the beginning of their first semester on the designated date for that term.
+All new students are encouraged to attend New Student Orientation and register online through GU Experience prior to the beginning of their first semester on the designated date for that term.

 Transfer Credit